 Prior to Alfred Kinsey’s acclaimed research on sexual behavior, it was commonly accepted that sexuality was a dichotomous concept.
 Kinsey and his team conducted thousands of interviews on people’s sexual behavior and created a heterosexual-homosexual rating scale ranging from exclusively heterosexual (0) to exclusively homosexual (6) with an additional category for those who did not report any sexual contacts or reactions (X).
 The Kinsey Reports, Sexual Behavior in the Human Male (1948) and Sexual Behavior of the Human Female (1953), disproved the belief that people are classified as either heterosexual or homosexual and suggested that human sexuality was a concept far too complex to be confined by checkboxes.

 For example, the term “homosexual” was formerly a clinical term to describe a person who is attracted to the same sex (as seen in Kinsey’s research).
 Presently, not only is the word outdated but it is considered derogatory.
-“Gay” or “lesbian” are now the preferred terms.
-Contrarily, the term “queer” was initially a negative way to describe members of the LGBTQ community throughout the majority of the twentieth century.
-In the late 1980s, their was a movement to reclaim the word and it is now regularly used by people who identify as sexual minorities, particularly LGBTQ youth.
+“Gay” or “lesbian” is now the preferred terms.
+Contrarily, the term “queer” was initially a negative way to describe members of the LGBTQ+ community throughout the majority of the twentieth century.
+In the late 1980s, there was a movement to reclaim the word and it is now regularly used by people who identify as sexual minorities, particularly LGBTQ+ youth.
 For older generations, “queer” may still carry significant negative connotations.

 Familiarity with updated terms is crucial for certain professions (i.e., mental health providers, teachers, doctors), however, it is also salient information for general society in order to establish social awareness, cultural sensitivity, equality, and respect.
-The following list outlines some of the precise language that is used among the LGBTQ community:
+The following list outlines some of the precise languages that is used among the LGBTQ+ community:

-1. Androgyne/Androgynous: a gender identity that is neither masculine or feminine.
+1. Androgyne/Androgynous: a gender identity that is neither masculine nor feminine.
 The term is often used to describe a person’s physical appearance.

 2. Asexual: describes a person who does not experience sexual attraction.
 Each person experiences asexuality differently meaning that they may still engage in sexual behavior or intimate relationships.
 Asexuality is not the same as celibacy or sexual abstinence, which are choices made by an individual.

-3. Biphobia/homophobia/transphobia: a fear, hatred, or prejudice toward specific members of LGBTQ community.
+3. Biphobia/homophobia/transphobia: a fear, hatred, or prejudice toward specific members of the LGBTQ+ community.

 4. Cisgender: describes a person whose biological sex and gender identity are aligned.